-The Zimmerman Scholars Program is the premier leadership development program for undergraduate students in the Davis College of Business.
+The Zimmerman Scholars Program is the premier leadership development program for undergraduate students in the Davis College of Business & Technology.
 The program is designed to prepare top students for leadership positions in major international organizations.

 The Zimmerman Scholars Program assists students with defining job-related career goals and provides ready access to the personal development necessary to achieve success.

 All activities are designed to provide individual coaching based on a student’s development needs and focuses on the skills most desired by employers: Problem-solving, ability to work in a team, work ethic, communication, leadership, flexibility/adaptability, organizational ability, and strategic planning skills.
 Throughout the program students will have the opportunity to engage with working professionals, work on real-life company based projects, and lead/mentor each other.
-Students will be mentored throughout the program by Program Director, Dr. Wendy Gillis.
+Students will be mentored throughout the program by the Zimmerman Scholars Program Director.

 Participation is by invitation following a competitive application process and includes cohort based activities and scholarship funding up to $5,000 annually.